seidels/TiDeTree-Tutorial/README.md

 <figure>
     <a id="fig:prior-clock"></a>
     <img style="width:100%;" src="figures/12-prior-clock.png">
-    <figcaption>Figure 15: Specify the prior on the clock rate.</figcaption>
+    <figcaption>Figure 15: Specifying the prior on the clock rate.</figcaption>
 </figure>